yurivish/toolkit/stree/README.md

 Extracted from the NATS server for use as a standalone data structure.
 See sublist for more information.

+The sublist stores subscriptions, potentially including wildcards.
+The subject tree stores literal subjects that can be queried using wildcards.

 Opus 4.6 on the difference between the sublist and subject tree:

 Your understanding of the sublist is correct.
 It’s a pattern-matching trie: you insert keys that may contain wildcards, and you query with a literal key to find all matching patterns.
 The traversal at each level has to fan out to check both the exact token match and any wildcard nodes.
 This is a well-understood problem — it’s essentially what MQTT brokers and pub/sub systems all need.